Arthur Bonai

-Arthur Barrios Bonai (born 3 August 1992) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club RANS Nusantara.
+Arthur Barrios Bonai (born 3 August 1992) is an Indonesian professional footballer who plays as a midfielder.

 Club career

 Perseru Serui

 He became one of the Perseru Serui players who called Alfred Riedl to follow the training camp of the Indonesia national football team on September 22–27, in Solo.

 Persija Jakarta

 On November 30, 2017, he signed a two-year contract with Persija Jakarta.

 Return to Perseru Serui

 In 2018, it was confirmed that Lerby would re-join Perseru Serui.
 He made his league debut on 31 March 2018 in a match against PSM Makassar.
 On 4 November 2018, Bonai scored his first goal against Mitra Kukar.

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2019 season.
 Bonai made his league debut on 16 May 2019 in a match against Kalteng Putra at the Moch.
 Soebroto Stadium, Magelang.

 Badak Lampung

 In Middle season 2019, Bonai signed a year contract with Badak Lampung.
 He made his league debut on 19 September 2019 in a match against Kalteng Putra.
 On 18 December 2019, Bonai scored his first goal for Badak Lampung against Persija Jakarta in the 54th minute at the Sumpah Pemuda Stadium, Bandar Lampung.